-Lower air fares contribute to another fall in UK inflation
+Another drop in UK inflation dims prospect of rate hike soon

-LONDON (AP) — Official figures show inflation in Britain eased closer to the Bank of England’s target during April.
+LONDON (AP) — Inflation in Britain eased closer to the Bank of England’s target during April, a surprise decline that prompted a sharp fall in the pound as traders reined in expectations of another interest rate hike this year.

 The Office for National Statistics said Wednesday that consumer prices were up 2.4 percent in the year to April, down from 2.5 percent the previous month.
+The fall was somewhat unexpected, with most forecasters predicting no change.

-The fall was largely due to lower air fares related to the earlier Easter this year.
+The statistics agency explained that the fall was largely due to lower air fares related to the earlier Easter this year.
+This year, much of the vacationing around the holiday began in late March as Easter Day fell on April 1.

-Inflation has fallen more sharply than expected in recent months and that’s one reason why the bank did not raise interest rates again earlier this month.
+Inflation has fallen more sharply than expected in recent months and that’s one reason why the bank did not raise interest rates again this month.
+The other was tepid growth of 0.1 percent in the first quarter of the year that the bank thinks was largely due to wintry weather.

 Most Read Business Stories